-ART 417: ART THERAPY STUDY TRAVEL
+ART 417 : ART THERAPY STUDY TRAVEL

 A travel study program for course credit wherein participants will spend fourteen days in a selected city or cities for an intensive exploration of culture, art, historical perspectives. international approaches to art therapy and may include service learning opportunities when available.
 Additional travel expense is expected to be incurred at the responsibility of the participant.
 This course may be taken twice for credit when destinations differ.
 Offered Jan Term or Summer Terms only.
+4.000

 ART 355, 357, 380 and/or permission of instructor.
+Art Education, History, Therapy, Studio and Interior Design Major, Elective credit.